 Palais Auersperg began life around 1710 as Palais Rofrano.
 The change in name came about toward the end of the same century following the building’s purchase by Prince Johann Adam Auersperg.

 Today, the palais is one of many gorgeous historical buildings in Vienna not open to the public as such.
-Instead, it’s a prestigious private event location used for congresses, fairs, balls, galas and more, including regular classical concerts.
+At the time of writing, it serves as an event location.

-(Palais Rofrano as Palais Auersperg was then known, around 1725; Salomon Kleiner (drawer), Johann August Corvinus (copper engraver), Johann Andreas d. Ä. Pfeffel (publisher); Wien Museum Inv.-Nr.
+(Palais Rofrano as Palais Auersperg was then known, around 1725; drawn by Salomon Kleiner, engraved by Johann August Corvinus, and published by Johann Andreas d. Ä. Pfeffel; Wien Museum Inv.-Nr.
 15694; excerpt reproduced with permission under the terms of the CC0 licence)

 Emperor Franz Joseph and Empress Elisabeth danced here, for example, and one of the leading groups in the Austrian freedom fighter movement met inside as World War II drew to a close.